 PLATO’s PhD schools will offer training modules to develop a portfolio of expertise and competences: core professional skills (academic writing, publication strategy, teaching/presentation techniques, IPR and copyright), research leadership and entrepreneurship (funding, project management, networking), and dissemination (public engagement, policy recommendations).
 Each course will combine teaching with teamwork and exercises and bring in internal as well as external expertise.

 PLATO provides a quality framework for supervision with cross-institutional and cross-sectoral tuition and mentoring, supported by an overall structure of monitoring and quality control at network level.
 Each ESR will be supported by a supervisor, a co-supervisor at another partner university and a mentor from a training partner.
 In their third year, ESRs will spend three months at the academic institution of the co-supervisor, allowing also for closer cooperation with other PLATO ESRs at the same institution.
+PLATO's training programme for supervisors contributes to capacity building for all supervisors in the network. .

 Individual career development